What AppDeploy does

 - Deployment is driven by described functionality, not setup screens.

-This model is especially useful when the goal is to go from described functionality to a live URL with minimal operational overhead.
+This model is especially useful when the goal is to go from described functionality to a tested, shareable live app with minimal operational overhead.

 What AppDeploy does not do